TranPhucVinh/C/Introduction/Function and variable/Conditional statements.md

 	printf("i %d, a %d\n", i, a);
 }
 ```

+Take [Find the nth digit of an infinite integer sequence](https://github.com/TranPhucVinh/C/blob/master/Algorithms/Medium%20level.md#find-the-nth-digit-of-an-infinite-integer-sequence) as an example when the condition is changed during execution.

+# A special false condition

 Condition when setting variable can be false (``0``) when the variable is set to ``0``:

 ```c